mariadev/CourseApp/README.md

 - This project focus on the UI of mobile learning app.
 Is made using SwiftUI and beautiful design and animations.
 Inside this app the user has a profile space, a notification list with all the updates that he can delete, a screen where he can see his certifications and a ScrollView with the cours avaliables.

 - Some of the content was added using Contentful.
-Contenful is API-first content management platform that gives content editors or clients a familiar web based user interface modify content inside the app without writing code
+Contenful is API-first content management platform that gives content editors or clients a familiar web based user interface modify content inside the app without writing code.

-- Works with Dark / Light mode and all different device sizes
+- Works with Dark / Light mode and all different device sizes.

 #### Frameworks